-The disguises cheat is made even funnier when you realise that it even happens with vehicles, and even in cutscenes.
+The disguises cheat is made even funnier when you realize that it even happens with vehicles, and even in cutscenes.
 Nothing says "intimidation" like an AT-AT with a moustache!

 How about Shelob wearing skates and kneepads?
 Or trolls with huge purple mohawks?